wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/README.md

 - Create a conditional access policy using an existing template: Require password change for high-risk users
 - Set a custom banned password list for users

+## Attack-Surface-Reduction
+Another hands-on practical project, this time focusing on Defender for Endpoint.
+The goal of this project is to create and test Attack Surface Reduction (ASR) rules that harden Windows endpoints against common malware, hishing, and attacker exploitation techniques.
+ASR is a Defender for Endpoint feature, managed via Intune or other tools.
+In this project I:

+- Configure an ASR policy to block office child process creation
+- Configure an ASR policy to block executables from Email and Webmail
+- Configure an ASR policy to block untrusted and unsigned processes that run from USB